mattjw/okelydokuly/README.md

 ## Building from Source

 Source files are located in the `src` directory.
 You may want to build these yourself.
-The application has been tested to compile with both JDK 7 and JDK8.
+The application has been tested to compile with both JDK 7 and JDK 8.
 There are no third-party dependencies.
+To download and install the JDK for your platform please refer to [Oracle's](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) instructions.

 Here are three ways to build the project.